yonatanbe/git_workshop/exercises/pr.md

   * you should see a sad red entry "Can't automatically merge.
 Don't worry, you can still create the pull request."
   * create your PR anyway.

-to solve this, we will add the remote repository and resolve the conflicts:
+we have a conflict! let's resolve it.

+first, let's bring the new data from the upstream repository:
 * add the remote repository:
 ```bash
 git remote add upstream git@github.com:nadavwe/git_workshop.git